#skillsnotpills

 FAQ

 All tickets are available on Eventbrite but if these are sold out please contact us.
 Alternatively please attend the cafe as we are available to take walk-in spaces on the day.
-You can self refer or please ask your Social Prescriber or GP for further details.
+You can self refer or please ask your Social Prescriber to refer you to us via the Joy app.

 We use the same principles as the local pain management programme as a basis for discussion but we are also guided by participant experiences.
 The principles are based on improving mental and physical wellbeing and teach you valuable skills for you to apply to your life.
 These are acceptance, compassion focused therapy, pacing, mindfulness, managing flare-ups, sleep, communication, managing moods, medicine and nutrition.